By Chuck Hawks

 There has also been a persistent rumor among Lefever collectors that an attempt to revive that fine gun will be made.
 So far, however, nothing has come to pass.

-Make it a point to attend an Antique Arms Show or International Sporting Arms Show, where you will be able to examine a selection of best guns in person.
-I promise that it is a worthwhile experience, one that you will not soon forget.
+Make it a point to attend an Antique Arms Show, or International Sporting Arms Show, where you will be able to examine a selection of best guns in person.
+I promise that it is a worthwhile experience, one you will not soon forget.